 Computers, network systems, and other associated technologies offer powerful tools for creating, communicating, and managing data, and for a host of other activities.
-Taxpayers, students, and other groups providing sources of funding that support information technology resources at the University expect that these assets will be used in support of the University's mission of research and creative activity, teaching and learning, and service.
+Taxpayers, students, and other groups providing sources of funding that support technology resources at the University expect that these assets will be used in support of the University's mission of research and creative activity, teaching and learning, and service.

-This policy applies to all users of University technology resources irrespective of whether those resources are accessed from on campus or off campus locations.
-The University as a practice generally does not monitor or restrict the content of material transmitted, stored, or posted on University-owned computers, but reserves the right to limit or remove access to its networks and to material posted on its computers, when applicable University regulations, contractual obligations, or state or federal laws are violated.
+The University generally does not monitor or restrict the content of material transmitted, stored, or posted on University-owned computers, but reserves the right to limit or remove access to its networks and to material posted on its computers, when applicable University regulations, contractual obligations, or state or federal laws are violated.
 Individuals who use University systems and email for any work-related or personal matters do not acquire an absolute right of privacy for data, documents and communications transmitted or stored on University technology resources.